ovh/docs/pages/cloud/private-cloud/lifecycle_policy/guide.en-gb.md

 The End of Sales are usually announced with a thirty (30) days minimum warning.

-A commercial range or version will typically reach its End of Growth five(5) years after the beginning of the General Availability phase.
+A commercial range or version will typically reach its End of Growth five (5) years after the beginning of the General Availability phase.

 #### End of Life

-This refers to the date when a commercial range or version is being shut down
+This refers to the date when a commercial range or version is being shut down.

-The End of Life may involve the unapplicability of SLAs, and the absence of support services, the absence of spares.
+The End of Life may involve the unapplicability of SLAs, the absence of support services, and the absence of spares.

 Following the End of Life, the servers concerned will be shut down definitively.
 OVHcloud may offer a grace period of a few months to allow for the last clients using servers of this range to move onto newer ranges.